Emergency facilities are in place at South Burlington High School after a broken telephone pole resulted in power outages Saturday night.

 About 1,500 members of Vermont Electric Cooperative (VEC) in the towns of Albany, Barton, Craftsbury, Glover, Greensboro, Irasburg, Lyndon, Sheffield, and Wheelock are affected.
 Residents of Barton and Orleans villages are also affected.

 Orleans Fire is setting up an emergency shelter for residents to stay warm at the Orleans Municipal Building.
-They have also been working with Barton fire to set one up at the Barton Fire station.
+Barton has a shelter set up in the Municipal Building.

 Crews have responded and the outage is expected to be restored later Sunday morning.